Low-Carb Italian Sausage Soup

 1 sm pkg raspberry Jell-O

-12 C popped popcorn
+12 C popped popcorn - about 5/8 C. unpopped

 Combine syrup and sugar and bring to a boil.
 Remove from heat.
 Add Jell-O and stir until dissolved.
-Pour over popcorn, mixing well.
+Pour over popped popcorn, mixing well.
 Let cool.
 Spray hands with Pam.
 Shape popcorn into balls.
 Store in covered container.

 Pumpkin Soup